 -

-spasms also occur in other areas of the face
+spasms also appear in other areas of the face

 -

-At Optica Familiei, you can benefit from comprehensive eye examinations and personalized recommendations for your eye health.
+At Optica Familiei, you can benefit from complete ophthalmological consultations and personalized recommendations for your eye health.

-Eye twitching is often a warning sign from the body: too much stress, too little rest, or a lack of essential nutrients.
-Listen to your body, give your eyes the break they need, and don't put off an eye exam if the symptoms persist.
+Eye twitching is, most often, a warning sign from the body: too much stress, too little rest, or a lack of essential nutrients.
+Listen to your body, give your eyes the rest they need, and do not postpone an eye exam when symptoms persist.

-Schedule an eye exam at Optica Familiei and take care of your eye health, day after day.
+Schedule an eye check-up at Optica Familiei and take care of your eye health, every day.